+The order in which the eight cranial bones ossify varies substantially in our sample of taxa, but based on simple (not phylogenetically-weighted) average position, the frontal appears first, followed closely by the premaxilla, parietal, and maxilla (in close succession), and then by the squamosal, exoccipital, pterygoid, and last by the nasal.
+However, all of these bones ossify first (among these seven bones; not necessarily in the whole skeleton) in at least one of the included taxa.
+Among the appendicular bones, there is more variability; all ossify first in at least one of the 62 sampled taxa, and three (radius, ulna and ilium) ossify last in at least one taxon.

-Of these seven characters, Sclerocephalus cannot presently be scored for the squamosal.
-Because of the potential importance of Sclerocephalus as a stem-caecilian according to the DH2 (Fig. 1h) and as one of only three sampled extinct taxa, we ran all analyses twice: once with Sclerocephalus and six characters, once without Sclerocephalus and with seven characters.
-The first set of analyses is presented in Tables 1 and 3; the second set gave very similar results and is presented in Tables 2 and 4.
+Of the eight cranial characters, Sclerocephalus cannot presently be scored for the squamosal.
+Because of the potential importance of Sclerocephalus as a stem-caecilian according to the DH2 (Fig. 1h) and as one of only three sampled extinct taxa with any known cranial ossification sequence, we ran variants of the analyses of cranial data with Sclerocephalus and six characters (dataset 1), and without Sclerocephalus and with seven characters (dataset 2; see Table 1).

-Due to the scarcity of clear homologies between the skull bones of tetrapods and actinopterygians, we had to omit all actinopterygians from our analyses.
-As cranial ossification sequences remain unknown for finned sarcopterygians (except perhaps lungfish, whose skull bones seem mostly impossible to homologize), our analyses are restricted to limbed vertebrates.
+Due to the homology problems between the skull bones of tetrapods and actinopterygians and missing data, we had to omit all actinopterygians from our analyses.
+As cranial ossification sequences remain unknown for extant finned sarcopterygians (except perhaps lungfish, whose skull bones seem mostly impossible to homologize), our analyses of those data are restricted to limbed vertebrates.
+However, for appendicular data, we were able to include the Devonian tristichopterid Eusthenopteron foordi.

-Unfortunately, no cranial ossification sequence is available for any lepospondyl or possible lepospondyl except the highly apomorphic aïstopod Phlegethontia, for which three cranial ossification stages are known (Anderson et al. 2003; Anderson 2007).
-A recent anatomical restudy and phylogenetic analysis suggests that aïstopods are not lepospondyls (Pardo et al., 2017a); the resulting uncertainty about the position of the aïstopods (among lepospondyls or on the tetrapod stem) prevents us from using the developmental sequence of Phlegethontia here.
+Unfortunately, the only cranial ossification sequence available for any supposed lepospondyl, that of the aïstopod Phlegethontia longissima, is documented from only three ossification stages (Anderson et al. 2003; Anderson 2007).
+This poses a problem for our analysis method, which assumes that character evolution can be modeled as Brownian motion; this assumption is decreasingly realistic as the number of character states (sequence positions) decreases, because the resulting distribution deviates increasingly from that of a continuous character.
+Furthermore, some recent anatomical restudies and phylogenetic analyses suggest that aïstopods are not lepospondyls, but early-branching stem-stegocephalians (Pardo et al. 2017a, 2018; Mann et al. 2019; Clack et al. 2019).

 The low taxon sample is more limiting for this analysis than the low character sample.
-However, as explained below, the absence of lepospondyl sequences in our dataset does not preclude testing the six hypotheses (TH, PH1, PH2, DH1, DH2, LH).
+However, as explained below, the absence of lepospondyl sequences in our cranial dataset does not preclude testing the six hypotheses (TH, PH1, PH2, DH1, DH2, LH; see above or Figure 1 for the explanation of these abbreviations) because each of these six hypotheses makes different predictions about where temnospondyls and caecilians fit relative to other taxa.
+Thus, in the absence of lepospondyls in our dataset, the tests of these hypotheses are somewhat indirect and inference-based, but they remain possible.
+Our tests based on appendicular data include two lepospondyls (Hyloplesion longicostatum and Microbrachis pelikani), but the absence of caecilians in that dataset proves more limiting than the absence of lepospondyls in the cranial dataset because the TH, DH1 and DH2 become indistinguishable (Fig. 1 c, g, h).
+However, the presence of lepospondyls allows us to test two variants of the TH/DH distinguished by the monophyly (e.g. Ruta and Coates 2007 [Schoch, 2019 #23315]) or polyphyly (e.g. Schoch 2019 [Trueb, 1991 #1813]) of “branchiosaurs” (the temnospondyls Apateon, “Melanerpeton” and Micromelerpeton).